 Step One: Accepting The Divorce

-But the next question is what’s really important: What do I do now; how to get through a divorce?
+But the next question is what’s really important: What do I do now?

 Step Two: Deciding To Take Control Of Your Life